-Up to approximately [₱18.50 million] shall be used to pay for leases over project lands and [₱4.50 million] to pay for leases on the RoW during the construction of Phase 1.
-Having secured leased lands for the Project, these payments shall primarily be made to Las Piñas Agro Industrial Corporation and Silverleaf Farm Inc. The cost of the lease ranges from ₱45,000.00 to ₱55,000.00 per hectare per year.
-Further details of the lease agreements with Las Piñas Agro Industrial Corporation and Silverleaf Farm, Inc. are discussed in the section "Material Contracts" found on page [144].
+Up to approximately [₱23 million] shall be used to pay for leases over project lands and to pay for leases on the RoW for fiscal year 2022, the year where Phase 1A is being built.
+These represent cash payments the Company will make during the pre-operating, construction, and initial operations stage.
+In the next 12 months, the Company is planning to complete RoW land acquisition with a total distance of 10.0 kilometers from the Project site by way of long-term leases.
+The total lease payments of SPNEC for 2022 will amount to up to ₱23 million.
+Please see below the details of the lease payment breakdown.
+Further details of the lease agreements with Las Piñas Agro Industrial Corporation and Silverleaf Farm, Inc. are discussed in the section "Material Contracts and Agreements" found on page [148].